gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

     c:\mytools\pscp.exe -i c:\users\greggm\my-ssh-key.ppk c:\MyProject\artifacts\src\MyProject\bin\Debug\netcoreapp1.0\* greggm@mylinuxbox:/home/greggm/myproject

 ### Create launch options file:
-Next you need to create an XML file that will tell Visual Studio how to debug.
+Next, you need to create an XML file that will tell Visual Studio how to debug.
 You may want to save https://github.com/Microsoft/MIEngine/blob/master/src/MICore/LaunchOptions.xsd to your project so that the XML editor will give you IntelliSense for the file.
 Here is an example launch option file which uses plink.exe to connect to the target over SSH and launch a project called 'clicon':

     <?xml version="1.0" encoding="utf-8" ?>
     <PipeLaunchOptions xmlns="http://schemas.microsoft.com/vstudio/MDDDebuggerOptions/2014"